Art Conservation Workshop Study Program In Italy

 - July 23 – August 6, 2025

-The session begins with an introduction to the principals, standards and guidelines for art conservation, practical hands-on experience, excursions, and lectures.
+The session begins with an introduction to the fundamental principles, standards and guidelines pertinent to art conservation.
+Participants will gain practical experience through workshops, excursions to significant cultural sites, and engaging lectures.

-The course also includes several site visits: Sassi of Matera (Unesco World Heritage site), the Rupestrian Churches Park, overnight in Naples, museums, art exhibitions.
+The course includes several site visits: Sassi of Matera (Unesco World Heritage site), the Rupestrian Churches Park, various museums and art exhibitions.

 The Paintings